Lawsuit Against MGM Casinos for Minimum Wage Violations

 The complaint alleges that MGM and its casinos violated tipped employees’ rights by failing to pay minimum wage and claiming a tip credit without providing a valid tip credit notice.
 In addition, we are continuing to investigate other wage issues at MGM casinos.

 Employees may be eligible to participate in this case if they meet the following criteria:

 - Worked at any of the following MGM casinos at any time during the last three years: Borgata in Atlantic City, New Jersey; MGM Grand Detroit in Detroit, Michigan; Beau Rivage in Biloxi, Mississippi; Gold Strike Tunica in Tunica, Mississippi; and MGM National Harbor in Baltimore, Maryland; and

 - Were paid a direct cash wage (i.e., the amount paid by the casino not counting tips) of $7.24 or less.

 Employees who are interested in participating in this case can contact us by email at firstname.lastname@example.org OR by leaving a detailed voicemail (including name, phone number, email, casino where worked, and dates of employment) at (866) 501-9325.

 The case is Maldonado v.
 MGM Resorts International, et al., Case No. 1:20-cv-05599, pending in the U.S. District Court for the District of New Jersey.
-The Plaintiff is represented by George Hanson and Todd McGuire of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland of McClelland Law Firm, P.C., and Andy Santillo of Winebrake & Santillo.
+The Plaintiff is represented by George Hanson and Todd McGuire of Stueve Siegel Hanson LLP, Ryan L. McClelland of McClelland Law Firm, P.C., and Andy Santillo of Winebrake & Santillo.